Making Tax Digital (MTD) software helps you meet HMRCโs requirements for digital tax reporting.

 QuickBooks is another MTD software that supports both VAT submissions and upcoming Income Tax Self Assessment requirements.

-It’s primarily focuses at small businesses and sole traders who want a straightforward way to stay compliant with HMRC.
+It primarily focuses on small businesses and sole traders who want a straightforward way to stay compliant with HMRC.

 The platform has tools for invoicing, expense tracking, and real-time tax estimates.
 It connects directly to HMRC and handles digital record-keeping without the need for bridging software.
 The interface is simple, with guided steps that help users stay on top of their obligations.